uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 Supported: 5y
 ```

-The database schema needs to be extended with new tables to store the additional fields not covered by the existing `rhnPackage*` tables:
+The database schema needs to be extended with a new table to store the additional fields not covered by the existing `rhnPackage*` tables:
 ```
 rhnPackageExtraTags
 ====================